jdeschamps/EMU-guide/index.md

 3. [EMU: user guide](userguide.md)
 4. [Programming guide](programmingguide.md)
 5. Resources
-   1. [EMU tutorial](tutorial):  detailed walk through of how to build a UI for EMU using a drag and drop software
+   1. [EMU tutorial](tutorial): step-by-step implementation of an EMU plugin using a drag and drop software
    2. [Example plugins](examples)
    3. [htSMLM]( https://github.com/jdeschamps/htSMLM ): a complex EMU plugin used by the Ries lab at EMBL